yugabyte/yugabyte-db/docs/content/preview/explore/cluster-management/point-in-time-recovery-ysql.md

          "t1_index" lsm (employee_no HASH)
     ```

-1. Restore the snapshot schedule to the timestamp you obtained before you created the index, at a terminal prompt.
+1. Restore the snapshot schedule to the timestamp you obtained before you created the index, at a terminal prompt:

     ```sh
     $ bin/yb-admin restore_snapshot_schedule dcbe46e3-8108-4d50-8601-423b27d230b1 1627994453375139